-3. IBC has created certain security procedures, including the use of passwords and user identification numbers, to assist in keeping your information confidential.
+3. Independence has created certain security procedures, including the use of passwords and user identification numbers, to assist in keeping your information confidential.
 You agree to provide us with accurate, current and complete information about yourself as requested and to maintain and promptly update your information to keep it accurate, current and complete.

 4. You are responsible for maintaining the confidentiality of the password and are responsible for all activities that occur under your password.
-You agree to immediately notify IBC of any unauthorized use of your password or other breach of security, and to exit from your account at the end of each session.
-IBC cannot and will not be liable for any losses and/or damages arising from your failure to comply with these provisions.
+You agree to immediately notify Independence of any unauthorized use of your password or other breach of security, and to exit from your account at the end of each session.
+Independence cannot and will not be liable for any losses and/or damages arising from your failure to comply with these provisions.
 Except where expressly authorized by law, you certify that you are not using another person’s password or user identification to access the Portal.
 You agree not to falsely state or otherwise misrepresent your affiliation with a person or entity to obtain access to a Portal.
 You also agree not to copy or disseminate, electronically or otherwise, personal or confidential information found on the Portal.

 6. The information provided on the Portal is provided as an accommodation and it is not intended to serve as formal notice or publication as may be required under law or by contract.
-While IBC uses its best efforts to maintain the accuracy and reliability of information available through the Portal, we cannot guarantee the accuracy of the claims information or that all claims will be found by using the “search” feature of the Portal.
-You understand and agree that IBC, except as expressly required by law, assumes no responsibility for the timeliness, deletion, mis–delivery or failure to provide any information on the Portal.
+While Independence uses its best efforts to maintain the accuracy and reliability of information available through the Portal, we cannot guarantee the accuracy of the claims information or that all claims will be found by using the “search” feature of the Portal.
+You understand and agree that Independence, except as expressly required by law, assumes no responsibility for the timeliness, deletion, mis–delivery or failure to provide any information on the Portal.

-7. IBC has agreements with various entities, which we call our “business associates,” to provide services in connection with the Portal.
+7. Independence has agreements with various entities, which we call our “business associates,” to provide services in connection with the Portal.
 Our relationships with business associates are based on the type of service they are to provide.

 8. YOUR USE OF THE PORTAL IS AT YOUR SOLE RISK.
 THE PORTAL IS PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS.
-IBC EXPRESSLY DISCLAIMS ALL WARRANTIES OF ANY KIND, WHETHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON–INFRINGEMENT.
-YOU EXPRESSLY UNDERSTAND AND AGREE THAT IBC WILL NOT BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR EXEMPLARY DAMAGES FOR ANY REASON RESULTING FROM THE USE OF THE PORTAL.
+Independence EXPRESSLY DISCLAIMS ALL WARRANTIES OF ANY KIND, WHETHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON–INFRINGEMENT.
+YOU EXPRESSLY UNDERSTAND AND AGREE THAT Independence WILL NOT BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR EXEMPLARY DAMAGES FOR ANY REASON RESULTING FROM THE USE OF THE PORTAL.

-9. You agree to release and hold IBC and its subsidiaries and affiliates, and their directors, officers, agents, principals or other partners, and employees, harmless from any claims, demands, damages, losses, liabilities, costs and expenses, including reasonable attorneys’ fees, made by any third party due to or arising out of your use of the Portal, your violation of these Terms and Conditions, your communication of inaccurate or incomplete information, and/or your violation of law.
+9. You agree to release and hold Independence and its subsidiaries and affiliates, and their directors, officers, agents, principals or other partners, and employees, harmless from any claims, demands, damages, losses, liabilities, costs and expenses, including reasonable attorneys’ fees, made by any third party due to or arising out of your use of the Portal, your violation of these Terms and Conditions, your communication of inaccurate or incomplete information, and/or your violation of law.

 13. The Portal may include or provide links to other websites on the Internet including, but not limited to, links to our business associates’ web pages.
 These other websites may provide opinions, recommendations, or other information from various individuals, organizations or companies.
-IN PROVIDING LINKS TO THE WEBSITES OF THIRD PARTIES, IBC DOES NOT INVESTIGATE THE CONTENT OF SUCH INFORMATION AND DOES NOT ENDORSE, GUARANTEE OR WARRANT THE ACCURACY OF SUCH INFORMATION OR NECESSARILY SUBSCRIBE TO ANY SUCH OPINIONS OR RECOMMENDATIONS.
+IN PROVIDING LINKS TO THE WEBSITES OF THIRD PARTIES, Independence DOES NOT INVESTIGATE THE CONTENT OF SUCH INFORMATION AND DOES NOT ENDORSE, GUARANTEE OR WARRANT THE ACCURACY OF SUCH INFORMATION OR NECESSARILY SUBSCRIBE TO ANY SUCH OPINIONS OR RECOMMENDATIONS.
 TO THE EXTENT THAT YOU MAKE USE OF ANY LINK TO ANY OTHER WEBSITE ON THE INTERNET, YOU UNDERSTAND AND AGREE YOUR USE OF THE WEBSITES OF THIRD PARTIES IS AT YOUR SOLE RISK.
 THE WEBSITES OF THIRD PARTIES ARE PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS.
-IBC EXPRESSLY DISCLAIMS ALL WARRANTIES OF ANY KIND, WHETHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON–INFRINGEMENT.
-YOU EXPRESSLY UNDERSTAND AND AGREE THAT IBC WILL NOT BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR EXEMPLARY DAMAGES FOR ANY REASON RESULTING FROM YOUR USE OF THE WEBSITES OF THIRD PARTIES.
+Independence EXPRESSLY DISCLAIMS ALL WARRANTIES OF ANY KIND, WHETHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON–INFRINGEMENT.
+YOU EXPRESSLY UNDERSTAND AND AGREE THAT Independence WILL NOT BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL OR EXEMPLARY DAMAGES FOR ANY REASON RESULTING FROM YOUR USE OF THE WEBSITES OF THIRD PARTIES.